Debí Tirar Más Fotos: Background

-On October 13, 2023, Bad Bunny released his fifth solo studio album Nadie Sabe Lo Que Va a Pasar Mañana, which debuted at number one on the US Billboard 200 with 184,000 units and reached the top 10 in five more countries.
-The album release was followed up by his fifth concert tour titled the Most Wanted Tour, spanning dates from February to June 2024, all of which sold out and broke multiple records.
+On October 13, 2023, Bad Bunny released his fifth solo studio album, Nadie Sabe Lo Que Va a Pasar Mañana, which debuted at number one on the US Billboard 200 with 184,000 units and reached the top 10 in five more countries.
+The album release was followed by his fifth concert tour titled the Most Wanted Tour, spanning dates from February to June 2024, all of which sold out and broke multiple records.
 Outside of touring, Bad Bunny released collaborations with Myke Towers and Rauw Alejandro as well as the standalone single "Una Velita", co-produced by long-time collaborator Tainy.

-Following the release of some featured singles, he announced his sixth solo studio album titled Debí Tirar Más Fotos, and supported it with two singles, "El Clúb" and "Pitorro de Coco".
+He announced his sixth solo studio album, Debí Tirar Más Fotos, and supported it with two singles, "El Clúb" and "Pitorro de Coco".
 His decision on giving the album that title is because of him initially hating taking photos but eventually getting used to it, additionally stating that the idea is "enjoying the moment when I could and valuing memories".

 Music and themes

-Debí Tirar Más Fotos is primarily a reggaeton and house album which heavily incorporates several elements of traditional Puerto Rican music, such as bomba, jíbaro, plena, and salsa; the album also contains influences of a cappella, bolero, cha-cha-chá, dembow, electronic, acoustic, alternative rock, ambient, ballad, reggae, dancehall, bossa nova, boogaloo, rumba, dance-pop, bachata, merengue, indie pop, hip-hop, jazz, R&B, soul, spoken word, sandungueo, and synth-pop.
+Debí Tirar Más Fotos is primarily a reggaeton album which heavily incorporates several elements of traditional Puerto Rican music, such as bomba, jíbaro, plena, and salsa; the album also contains influences of a cappella, bolero, cha-cha-chá, dembow, electronic, acoustic, alternative rock, ambient, ballad, reggae, dancehall, bossa nova, boogaloo, rumba, dance-pop, bachata, merengue, indie pop, hip-hop, jazz, R&B, soul, spoken word, sandungueo, and synth-pop.
 Production for the album was handled by Bad Bunny's frequent collaborators Tainy, La Paciencia, and MAG, along with new collaborators such as Big Jay and Saox.